We appreciate your interest in our organization!

 There is not much space for cooking or storing food aboard, so we enjoy collaborating on what to eat.
-If there is a vegetarian in the crew, we normally all eat vegetarian, however, there are always non-vegetarian options available aboard.
-We combine vegetarian, and regular options for meals, especially for breakfast and lunch.
+If there is a vegetarian in the crew, we usually all eat vegetarian.
+However, there are always non-vegetarian options available aboard.
+We combine vegetarian, and regular opportunities for meals, especially for breakfast and lunch.

 You should expect to eat more than you normally do if you’re not living an extremely active life!